 The Farmers' Market in the picturesque Village Square and St Mary's Church of Elham is held as a special Food & Craft Festival event twice a year: Christmas and Summer.

-Our 2017 CHRISTMAS Food and Craft Festival is on SUNDAY, 17 DECEMBER, 11 - 2.00pm, in the Village Square and St Mary's Church.
+Our 2018 SUMMER Food and Craft Festival is on SUNDAY, 17 JUNE, 11am - 2.00pm, in the Village Square and St Mary's Church.

-It's a festive, fun day for all the family.
+It's a festive, fun day out for all the family.
 We hope to see you there!

 The market offers a selection of locally produced fruit and vegetables (some organic), eggs, cheese, fresh meat (organic), game, bread, cakes and pies, honey, jams, pickles, and wine.
 This selection varies according to season and availability.